mhornstein/Cirbi-Demo/demo.md

 * ```please make cirbi dance based on the number of sides in a triangle.```
 * ```please make cirbi affectionate based on the number of continents we have.```
 * ```please make cirbi hub based on the number of continents we have``` (note the typo in "hub"!)

+### 💡 Tip

+Try running the same prompt using both Haiku and Sonnet models to see how their outputs differ in real time.
+Haiku is usually faster and more concise, while Sonnet tends to give deeper and more structured responses.

 ---